Required

 With the physical or mental injury comes thousands of dollars in medical bills, financial difficulties, and career pauses—not to mention the damage to your overall well-being.
 You may feel unsure of how you will make ends meet, especially if your impairment isn’t permanent.

 The good news is that the state of Nevada has laws to ensure that workers receive fair short-term disability or temporary partial disability (TPD) benefits if they are injured and cannot return to work.
-The Nevada Department Of Health And Human Services helps people like you obtain monthly benefits that can help ease the burden of dealing with your medical conditions or injuries.
+The Nevada Department of Health And Human Services helps people like you obtain monthly benefits that can help ease the burden of dealing with your medical conditions or injuries.

 Through Nevada’s worker’s compensation and disability laws, claimants can receive financial compensation for their injuries, whether the injury or illness is temporary or permanent.
 And with these monthly benefits, you can take steps to ensure you make it back to work as soon as you can.